iScsc/wiresmash/README.md

 ## Launching

-Make sur to launch the executable from the bin folder, or it will not find the keybinds and scream an error.
+Make sure to launch the executable from the `./bin` folder, or it will not find the keybinds and scream an error.

 ## Build

 ### Requirements

-- a C++ compiler of your choice
+- `a C++ compiler of your choice`
-- CMake
+- `CMake`
-- SFML
+- `SFML`

 ### Building with CMake

-Clone the project using git, then run the following commands:
+Clone the project using `git`, then run the following commands:

 ```bash
 cmake -S ./ -B ./build/